 Trip Highlights

-Mile 0: Put-in at the driving bridge in Jakar.
+Mile 5: River access at the driving bridge in Jakar.
 There are a few other places to access the river below here if you’re looking for a shorter warm-up.

-Mile 2.7: After a nice warm up the river begins to gorge up and you'll Paddle First Rapid (III).
+Mile 7.7: After a nice warm up the river begins to gorge up and you'll Paddle First Rapid (III).
+Below here are plenty of fun Class III rapids.

 First Rapid on the Chamkar Chhu